3plt/graph/apps/demo-angular/README.md

 # demo-angular

-Angular demo application for SteadyFlow (to be implemented)
+Angular demo application for @3plate/graph (to be implemented)